solita/solita.github.com/_posts/2015-05-29-rest-virusscan.md

 ## Is it any good?

-According to [https://www.shadowserver.org/wiki/pmwiki.php/Stats/Viruses](Shadow server statistics) ClamAV has one of the best detection rates and beats many commercially available scanners in this regard.
+According to [Shadow server statistics](https://www.shadowserver.org/wiki/pmwiki.php/Stats/Viruses) ClamAV has one of the best detection rates and beats many commercially available scanners in this regard.

 We have deployed the solution we present here for few of our clients last year and everything has been running smoothly,